porkyoot/pasturecollector/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE.md) file for details.

 ## Acknowledgements

-- [Cobblemon Pasture Collector](https://modrinth.com/mod/cobblemon-pasturecollector) mod for providing the inspiration and data for this project.
+- [Cobblemon Pasture Collector](https://modrinth.com/mod/cobblemon-pasturecollector) mod for providing the awesome mod that this project is based on.
+- @Hellrqiser for the idea, the data and the tests
+- @porkyoot for the scripts, logos and release